apify/apify-docs/sources/academy/webscraping/scraping_basics_python/07_extracting_data.md

 Let's summarize what stands in our way if we want to have it in our Python program as a number:

-- A dollar sign preceeds the number,
+- A dollar sign precedes the number,
 - the number contains decimal commas for better human readability, and
 - some prices start with `From`, which reveals there is a certain complexity in how the shop deals with prices.